studiohawkdev/hawkvision-browserless/README.md

 # Features

 - Parallelism and queueing are built-in and configurable.
-- Fonts and emoji's working out-of-the-box.
+- Fonts and emojis working out-of-the-box.
 - Debug Viewer for actively viewing/debugging running sessions.
 - Docker releases that are built for specific puppeteer versions.
-- Docker image's are labelled with information on the version of Chrome, V8, webkit and more.
+- Docker's images are labeled with information on the version of Chrome, V8, WebKit, and more.
 - An interactive puppeteer debugger, so you can see what the headless browser is doing and use its DevTools.
 - Works with most headless libraries.
-- Configurable session timers and health-checks to keep things running smoothly.
+- Configurable session timers and health checks to keep things running smoothly.
 - Error tolerant: if Chrome dies it won't.
 - [Support for running and development on Apple's M1 machines](#building-for-arm64-apple-m1-machines)

 # How it works

-browserless listens for both incoming websocket requests, generally issued by most libraries, as well as pre-build REST APIs to do common functions (PDF generation, images and so on).
-When a websocket connects to browserless it invokes Chrome and proxies your request into it.
-Once the session is done then it closes and awaits for more connections.
+browserless listens for both incoming WebSocket requests, generally issued by most libraries, as well as pre-build REST APIs to do common functions (PDF generation, images, and so on).
+When a WebSocket connects to browserless it invokes Chrome and proxies your request into it.
+Once the session is done then it closes and awaits more connections.
 Some libraries use Chrome's HTTP endpoints, like `/json` to inspect debug-able targets, which browserless also supports.

 Your application still runs the script itself (much like a database interaction), which gives you total control over what library you want to choose and when to do upgrades.
-This is preferable over other solutions as Chrome is still breaking their debugging protocol quite frequently.
+This is preferable over other solutions as Chrome is still breaking its debugging protocol quite frequently.

 # Docker